The Wizarding World of Harry Potter (Universal Studios Hollywood): Rumors and official announcement

 On December 1, 2011, the Wall Street Journal reported a rumor from "people familiar with the matter" that Universal Studios Hollywood was going to add its version of Islands of Adventure's Wizarding World of Harry Potter.
 The report also detailed the possibility that Universal Parks & Resorts would open additional Harry Potter-themed areas at Universal Studios Singapore and Universal Studios Japan as well as a location in Spain.
 This report was widely relayed by other media sources.
 On December 6, 2011, Universal Studios Hollywood announced the Wizarding World of Harry Potter.
 Universal Parks & Resorts executives Tom Williams and Ron Meyer were accompanied by Warner Bros. executives, the Governor of California Jerry Brown as well as James and Oliver Phelps who played the Weasley twins in the films.
 The announcement came with very few details of what would be built, however, it did confirm that the Gibson Amphitheatre would be demolished and a re-creation of Hogwarts and Harry Potter and the Forbidden Journey would be constructed.
 The last show at the Gibson Amphitheatre was held on September 6, 2013, prior to its closure and subsequent demolition.

 On April 23, 2013, NBCUniversal made the final step by receiving a unanimous vote in approval of the 25-year expansion by the county Board of Supervisors.
 This $1.6 billion expansion is expected to greatly boost tourism and the local entertainment industry.
 It will also create 30,000 jobs during the time of construction.

 On December 8, 2015, it was announced that the park will open on April 7, 2016.
 The announcement featured actress Evanna Lynch, who played Luna Lovegood in the Harry Potter films.
 However, the soft opening was on March 31, 2016.

 Attractions

 Similar to the Wizarding World in Japan, this one never featured the Dragon Challenge coaster like Islands of Adventure once had, but does include Harry Potter and the Forbidden Journey and Flight of the Hippogriff, along with Ollivander's Wand Shop Show, and the Frog Choir and Triwizard Spirit Rally.

-Wands purchased from Ollivander's Wand Shop can be used to do "magic", using sensors that track down the wands.
+Wands purchased from Ollivander's Wand Shop can be used to perform "magic" at various indicated locations, using sensors that track the movements of the wands.
 While performing different "spells" from the Harry Potter universe, fans can produce different reactions, such as unlocking a cabinet, opening a box of candy (Chocolate Frogs), and forcing a ruler to lower itself.

-The table below show the different attractions across the park.
+The table below show the different attractions across the area.